How To Find The X Intercept From Standard Form

 The Mathematical Rationale: Why this Works

 The process we've outlined is based on the fundamental definition of the x-intercept.
 The x-axis is defined by the equation y = 0.
-Therefore, to find where a line intersects the x-axis, we simply substitute y = 0 into the equation of the line and solve for x.
+Because of this, to find where a line intersects the x-axis, we simply substitute y = 0 into the equation of the line and solve for x.
 This substitution effectively restricts our search to the x-axis, ensuring that the solution we find represents the point of intersection.
 This approach works universally across all linear equations, provided the line is not parallel to the x-axis.

 Common Mistakes and How to Avoid Them